-CSC 110 Business Applications of the Microcomputer I 3 cr. hrs.
+CSC 110 Business Applications of the Microcomputer I

 Prerequisite: CSC 106

 Introduction to the uses of the microcomputer in a business environment.
 Software used includes word processing, spreadsheet, data base, and graphics.
 Associated concepts and terminology also introduced.
 This course uses popular software package(s).